ratpack/ratpack/ratpack-manual/src/content/chapters/60-gradle.md

 ### Generated files

-Your build may generate files to be served or otherwise used at runtime The best approach is to have the tasks that generate these files generate into a subdirectory of `src/ratpack`.
+Your build may generate files to be served or otherwise used at runtime.
+The best approach is to have the tasks that generate these files generate into a subdirectory of `src/ratpack`.
 The Ratpack Gradle plugins add a special task named `'prepareBaseDir`' that you should make depend on your generation task.